gkeele/kqtl/README.md

 ## Required non-CRAN R packages

-The functions in this package generally expect that the haplotype data are stored in a genome cache, and make use of convenience utilities contained in bagpipe.backend, the R backend to the [Bagpipe](http://valdarlab.unc.edu/software/bagpipe/_build/html/index.html) software.
+The functions in this package generally expect that the haplotype data are stored in a genome cache, the directory format output from the HAPPY HMM (Mott *et al.* 2000).